-Expand the scope of RPS-qualifying resources to include additional high-capacity factor low-carbon resources: Both Washington and Oregon's renewable portfolio standards (RPS) are relatively inclusive, and opportunities to expand the set of qualifying resources with favorable operating characteristics are limited.
+Expand the scope of RPS-qualifying resources to include additional high-capacity factor low-carbon resources: Washington's and Oregon's renewable portfolio standards are relatively inclusive, and opportunities to expand the set of qualifying resources with favorable operating characteristics are limited.
 Crediting energy efficiency on par with renewable energy would encourage developing an abundant, fixed-cost, zero-carbon resource with "output" nearly coincident with load.
-The Washington RES excludes new hydropower as qualifying resources, except from irrigation pipes and canals that don't result in new diversions or impoundments.
-Expanding the definition of qualifying hydropower to include projects involving new water control structures outside of protected stream reaches might increase hydropower development potential.
-Though such potential within the Northwest appears to be limited, British Columbia offers substantial undeveloped hydropower potential.
-Another avenue would be expanding qualifying cogeneration capacity.
-For example, Washington's RPS currently excludes energy from cogeneration facilities fueled by black liquor as a qualifying resource.
-Expanding eligibility to new or upgraded black liquor cogeneration facilities could expand the availability of high-capacity factor qualifying resources at no increase in air emissions since the black liquor must be burned to recover the pulping chemicals whether or not power is produced.
+The Washington RPS excludes new hydropower as qualifying resources, except from irrigation pipes and canals that don't result in new diversions or impoundments.
+Expanding the definition of qualifying hydropower to include projects involving new water control structures outside of protected stream reaches might increase hydropower development.
+Though the development potential within the Northwest appears to be limited, British Columbia offers substantial undeveloped hydropower potential.
+Another avenue would be expanding qualifying cogeneration facilities.
+For example, extending eligibility to new or upgraded black liquor23 cogeneration facilities could expand the availability of high-capacity factor qualifying resources at no increase in air emissions since the black liquor must be burned to recover the pulping chemicals whether or not power is produced.